 If you’ve decided to try intermittent fasting, good on you.
 However, if you will be depriving yourself of food for sometimes days on end, you need to make sure you get your liquid intake right.
 You don’t want to undo all of the hard work you have done through fasting by drinking the wrong thing.
 Here, we will answer the question, ‘What can I drink during intermittent fasting’, as well as take you through the drinks to avoid.

-- What Can I Drink During Intermittent Fasting?
+- Why Is What You Drink During Intermittent Fasting So Important?

-- Final Thoughts: What Can I Drink During Intermittent Fasting?
+- So, What Can I Drink During Intermittent Fasting?

 If you are asking the equation, ‘what can I drink during intermittent fasting‘, I am guessing that you have already done your research on IF and the health benefits that it can bring you.